arahangua/eth-tracker/README.md

 ***but for the "trace_filter" and "trace_out" jobs:***

-- It always exports the raw input.<br>
+- The job always exports the raw input.<br>
-- If decoding using ABI is not possible, it aims to export at least the function identifier by:<br>
+- The job aims to export at least the function identifier of the input by (executes the following in this sequence):<br>
   1. Checking Etherscan for ABIs.<br>
   2. If the above fails, it checks the Ethereum public byte library for the function signature. <br>
   3. If all attempts fail, it still exports the hex signature of the function extracted from the input data.